Renan Lodi: Nottingham Forest (loan)

 On 29 August 2022, Lodi signed for Premier League club Nottingham Forest on a season-long loan deal.
 He scored his first goal for Nottingham Forest on 9 November 2022 against Tottenham Hotspur in the EFL Cup.

+Marseille

+On 14 July 2023, Olympique de Marseille confirmed that they had reached an agreement to acquire Renan Lodi from Atlético Madrid, having already agreed personal terms with him, for a transfer fee of €13 million with a 20% sell-on clause.

+Al-Hilal

+On 17 January 2024, Lodi signed a three-and-a-half-year contract with Saudi Pro League club Al Hilal for a reported fee of €23 million.
+In September 2025, he unilaterally ended his contract with the club upon his return to his homeland.
+The decision came after being left out of the 2025–26 Saudi Pro League squad due to the foreign player limit.

 International career

 Lodi made his debut for the Brazil national team on 10 October 2019, replacing Alex Sandro in a 1–1 draw with Senegal.